alantgeo/vicmap2osm/README.md

 ### Stage 5 - New addresses in blocks with existing addresses

-Similar process to Stage 3.
+[`bin/upload.sh`](bin/upload.sh) is the script used to perform the actual uploads into OSM.
+For each import candidate (by candidate category by suburb) there is one OSM Changeset created.

+This makes it easier for anyone to review uploads in OSMCha and other tools.

+The changeset comment used is

+    Vicmap Address Import - Stage 5 - New addresses: SUBURB_NAME.
+See https://wiki.openstreetmap.org/wiki/Imports/Vicmap_Address

-- [ ] Changeset not yet uploaded
+- [ ] Changesets not yet uploaded

 ### Stage 6 - Complete incomplete existing addresses